Q-Pilot: Field Programmable Qubit Array Compilation with Flying Ancillas: Introduction

-We introduce \name, the first scalable FPQA router to our knowledge, drawing inspiration from FPGA placement and routing.
+We introduce \name, the first scalable FPQA router drawing inspiration from FPGA placement and routing.
 Our approach, termed ``routing with flying ancillas,'' involves qubit mapping akin to cell placement and the use of movable ancilla qubits to bridge fixed atoms, similar to FPGA routing.
 The advantages of flying ancillas include 1) high-parallelism circuit execution, 2) scalable compilation, and 3) no atom transfer required during computation.
 To boost parallelism and thus reduce circuit depth, we implement a high-parallelism generic router, dynamically arranging AODs and scheduling 2-Q gates.
 The router heuristically schedules as many parallel executable gates as possible in one laser stage up to AOD movement constraints.
-We also devise \textit{application-specific} strategies: for quantum simulation, we create multiple ancillas for one root qubit indicated by the Pauli string and employ dynamic programming to find the longest chain in the SLM array to perform the gates; for QAOA, we create ancilla per qubit instead of per gate and leverage the commutation of gates to maximize parallel execution and reduce depth.
+We also devise \textit{application-specific} strategies: for each Pauli string in quantum simulation, we create multiple ancillas for a ``root'' qubit and employ graph algorithm to find the longest chain in the SLM array to perform the gates; for QAOA, we create ancilla per qubit instead of per gate, and leverage the commutation of gates to maximize parallel execution and reduce depth.
 Extensive experiments demonstrate that our \raa compilation framework outperforms the best baseline, achieving 1.4$\times$, 27.7$\times$, and 6.7$\times$ smaller circuit depth for 100-qubit random, quantum simulation, and QAOA circuits.